First French War of Religion (1562–1563): Removal of the reiters

-The German mercenaries which had been brought into the kingdom for the fighting of the war proved to be difficult to remove.
+The German mercenaries who had been brought into the kingdom for the fighting of the war proved to be difficult to remove.
 The secrétaire Bourdin wrote to Gonnor deploring the scourge which their presence caused the kingdom.
 It was to be the prince de Porcien who escorted the reiters from the kingdom.
-To some Catholics the choice of Porcien was met with disbelief due to his role in the very depredations that had afflicted their provinces in the previous year.
+To some Catholics, the choice of Porcien was met with disbelief due to his role in the very depredations that had afflicted their provinces in the previous year.
 The disparate mercenaries, which had been agglomerated into a single army, totalled between 10 and 12 thousand men.
 They departed from Orléans and entered Brie near Nangis around Easter.
-On route to leave the kingdom the reiters would pass by Châlons, and therefore the governor Bussy attempted again to enforce an expanded garrison upon the town.
-The council, as before, demurred causing Bussy to rage and then depart.
+On their way to leave the kingdom, the reiters would pass by Châlons, and therefore the governor Bussy attempted again to enforce an expanded garrison upon the town.
+The council, as before, demurred, causing Bussy to rage and then depart.
 He complained to the queen and the duc d'Aumale, who was acting as governor of the province during the minority of the duc de Guise.
 Aumale wrote a harsh letter to the council in which he excoriated them for their failures to show obedience to Bussy.
-It would not however be until Aumale himself imposed a garrison on the town that the issue was resolved in May.
-With Châlons passed, the force set up camp near Montier-en-Der where they would stay for a month and a half terrorising the countryside in hope of receiving payment.
+It would not, however, be until Aumale himself imposed a garrison on the town that the issue was resolved in May.
+With Châlons passed, the force set up camp near Montier-en-Der where they would stay for a month and a half, terrorising the countryside in the hope of receiving payment.
 Bar-sur-Aube was sacked, the château of Blaye destroyed, and the monastery of Bracancourt torched, alongside general depredations of the countryside.
 The monks of Bracancourt fled to Chaumont.
 It was only with the large scale selling of church property in France (with Champagne alone selling off 500,000 livres worth) that they were paid off and departed.